atrisovic/weather-panel.github.io/content/reduced-form-specification.md

 and evaluated on the remainder.
 For example, you can leave particular regions out of your regression or remove a random *1/k* of your data (k-fold cross validation) instead of running a full-sample regression.
 For gauging external validity, the model is run on some new dataset that has not been not used in the model-evaluation process.
-For example, by predicting the response for a new country using global regression model estimates, and comparing it to the actual observations.
+For example, by predicting the response for a new country using global regression model estimates and comparing it to the actual observations.

 Cross-validation is not universally performed by researchers, and many people continue to rely only on R-squared statistics.
 However,